cornell-brg/processor-trends/README.md

 point of the slide, and weren't really for SPECint anyways.
 You can find the SVG in 'svg/processor-trends.svg' and a PDF of the plot in 'svg/processor-trends.pdf'.

+In 2022, I added some more processor data and also added SPECrate data from C. Leiserson et al., Science'20 paper and Apple SoC accelerator count data from Y. Shao et al., IEEE Micro 2015 paper.